josmaf/bx-tensorflow-demo/doc/tutorial.md

 In summary, among other things it tells Docker:
  - Where to download a base image in top of which we're going to stack our code
- - First script (entrypoint) to execute when running the image (well, not exactly)
+ - First script (entrypoint) to execute when running the image
- - BatchX manifest: input, output, etc.
+ - BatchX manifest: it's in the LABEL field and it contains some info BatchX needs to process the Docker image

 ```text
 FROM tensorflow/tensorflow:latest-gpu-py3